samboy/misc-civ4-mapscripts/sqa/README.md

 ## The test

-The test makes sure that TotestraRG32.py generates the same RadioGatún[32] hashes for the reference test vectors that the original 2006 test suite had.
+The test makes sure that TotestraRG32.py generates the same RadioGatún[32] hashes (i.e. random numbers) for the reference test vectors that the original 2006 test suite has.

 In addition to the test inputs in the 2006 test suite, a single UTF-8 encoded Unicode string is also in the suite, to ensure the program